-Before I divulge all the learning points I’ll give you some context by giving you a brutally honest account of my marathon experience from someone who really should know better…
+Before I divulge all the learning points I’ll give you some context by giving you an account of my marathon experience…

 My Marathon Experience

 I’ve always been a swimmer.
-I have, as you could say, a good set of lungs.
+I have a good set of lungs.
+40 years of competitive swimming will do that to you.
 Running for me has always been about getting my muscles to keep up with my lungs.
 I’m lucky in that I have a reasonably nice, relaxed running style for which I have been complemented.
 I like to think I know a bit about biomechanics.
 However, I am quite lazy.
-I’m good at pushing myself hard in the pool, not so good pushing hard when running.
+I’m good at pushing myself hard in the pool, not so good at pushing hard when running.

 I’d been increasing my running gradually over a number of years and done a few half marathons.
 During the first of which I thought I was going to die at mile 12.
 This is my first bit of advice, though not an official one, build up to marathon running gradually.
 Yes, you can go from doing no running to running a marathon in a 16 week training plan.
 But it’s much easier and you’ll be less likely to injure yourself if you have at least some running background.

-I found the training tough.
-Not especially enjoyable beyond 14 miles.
+I found the training tough, especially beyond 14 miles.
 But I am nothing if not determined.
 Stubborn the wife would say!
 Towards the end of training I found my legs were not recovering well.
-I did not have injuries per say but my legs remained constantly heavy.
+I did not have injuries per se but my legs remained constantly heavy.
 On reflection choosing to run all of the long runs at marathon pace was an error.
 So too was not starting ‘proper’ training sooner.
 My legs just weren’t fully adapted to distance running.

-That said I did all my long runs as per my training plan (thanks Claire!).
+That said I did all my long runs as per my training plan.
 I was doing a minimum 3 runs a week and went up to 22 miles in my last run.
 I also used my swimming to do other training that didn’t involve ruining my legs.
 Towards the end of training this really became just a recovery exercise as my legs were so shot.

 On the day of the big race I had everything planned.
 I am a little OCD.
 Then promptly forgot about my last injection before the race (I’m a Type 1 diabetic).
-This meant I had to rush back to the house do the injection.
-This meant I was later than intended to the start pen and I didn’t make it through to the pace I wanted to run at – I was in with the 4 hour lot and I wanted 3.30.
+This meant I had to rush back to the house to do the injection meaning is was late to the start pen and I didn’t make it through to the pace I wanted to run at – I was in with the 4 hour lot and I wanted 3.30.
 As a result I spent the first half of the marathon weaving my way past slower runners and running what felt like at least an additional mile!

 If you don’t do the training the best that can happen is that you have to walk a lot of the last 10 miles.
 The worst that can happen is you get injured part way round as you’re simply asking your body to do something that it is not conditioned to do.
 Trust me the last 6 miles are agonising enough!

 I was and then messed up.
 And it cost me.
-Or I use it as an excuse for missing my target time.
-You decide!
+That’s my excuse at least!
 If you’ve done any marathons before you’ll know exactly what I mean.
 If you haven’t run one before pick the brains of anyone that has.
 Especially anyone who has run the same one as you.

 Important things to consider include: